sjtrimble/angular/aio/content/getting-started/index.md

     * app-product-preview: Product preview
     * app-product-preview: Product preview

-Components are referred to by their `selector`.
+Just like HTML elements, components can be referred to or nested in another component's template.
+A component is referred to by its `selector`.
 The selector is the name you give the Angular component when it is rendered as an HTML element on the page.
-Just like HTML elements, components can be referred to or nested in another component's template.
-Angular provides template syntax that gives components control over the rendering of content.
+By convention, Angular component selectors begin with the prefix `app-`.

 {@a template-syntax}
 ### Template syntax

 Angular extends and builds on top of HTML.
+Angular provides template syntax that gives components control over the display of content.

-This section highlights 5 things you can do within an Angular template to affect what your user sees, based on the component's state and behavior.
+This section introduces five of the things you can do within an Angular template to affect what your user sees, based on the component's state and behavior.
+You'll use these throughout this tutorial.

-Each of these descriptions includes an input box where you can experiment with different values.
+*JAF: 5 what? syntax elements? syntax structrures?*

+Experiment by putting different values in the input boxes below.

 #### {{ }} Interpolation

-Interpolation lets you render the contents of a property of your component as text in your HTML.
+Interpolation lets you render the contents of a property of a component as text in HTML.

 <aio-gs-interpolation></aio-gs-interpolation>